QuarkNerd/blog/ceberhardt/_posts/2016-05-19-redux-reducer-arrays.md

 Once again, I don't want to change the counter reducer, so this needs to be handled in the root reducer.

 Given that actions are namespaced, it is possible to identify the counter actions by their prefix.
-The root reducer identifies any actions that are intended intended for the counter reducer, using the index to locate the correct item within the array of counter states, then invokes the counter reducer accordingly:
+The root reducer identifies any actions that are intended for the counter reducer, using the index to locate the correct item within the array of counter states, then invokes the counter reducer accordingly:

 ~~~ javascript
 import counterReducer from './counterReducer'